EricSeynaeve/poweroffd/README.md

           process ID to follow till it's completed

-     All these combinations are or'ed together.
+     All these combinations are OR'ed together.
 So if you give a timeout and a host entry, the configuration will be removed when either the timeout is expired OR the host is not responding anymore.

+     If you wish to AND configurations (e.g. only reboot when the timeout is expired AND the host is not respoding anymore), you can create multiple configuration files.

 Example of file `my_input.conf`: